carlhandouka/Quant-Finance/README.md

 To change Beta from $\beta$ to $\beta^{\*}$ ($\beta$ < $\beta^{\*}$ ): \
 Long $N^{\*}$= ($\beta^{\*}$ - $\beta$) $\frac{V_A}{V_F}$ contracts

+## Interest rates

+### Reference rates

+Usually, LIBOR (London Interbank Offered rate) was the reference rate.
+But now that it is no longer active, other reference rates have replaced it.

+They depend on the country you consider the deal in, and they are called Overnight rates.
+They are now offered by banks that have a surplus of funds with the central ban, called federal funds rate. \
+One of the most important reference rates is the SOFR (Secured Overnight Financing Rate).
+It is the reference rate offered by the Federal Reserve Bank of New York.\
+In Europe, it is ESTER (unsecured rate). \
+We regard SOFR, and all the overnight rates in general, as risk-free rates of interest since they are backward-looking rates.

+### Measuring Risk-free Rate

+The annual rate of interest depends on its compounding (monthly, annually, quarterly, daily, ...) but also on the continuity of compounding.
+Note that continuous compounding is used in algorithms for practical reasons.

+If A is the invested amount at rate R for n years at annual compounding, in n years you'll have: A $(1+R)^{n}$ \
+In general, if it is compounded m times per annum, you'll have A $(1+ \frac{R}{m})^{nm}$.

+In continuous compounding, you have: A $e^{Rn}$.

+To know more about rates converting, see the Interest Rates section.

 ## Pricing Forwards and Futures prices

 $S_0$ : price of the asset underlying the Futures contract today \